 If all else fails, don’t forget that you can always call your local plumber – especially as most hot water plumbing can actually be illegal or dangerous to DIY.

-The Gold Coast Plumbing Company is just as committed to fixing your annoying low hot water pressure problem as you are, and services all areas from Surfers to Nerang, Upper Coomera to Robina and everywhere in between.
+The Gold Coast Plumbing Company is just as committed to fixing your annoying low hot water pressure problem as you are, and services all areas from Helensvale to Southport, Upper Coomera to Varsity Lakes and everywhere in between.
 Low hot water pressure in shower, bathroom or the whole house?
 Don’t put up with it, give us a call today!